Frequently Asked Questions

 The 30-day waiting period between retakes of the exam is standard practice for high-stakes public protection exams like the NHIE.
 This wait period is in place to ensure the integrity of the exam.
 There is no exception to this policy unless otherwise required by law or regulation.

 My state does not require an examination.
 Why should I take the National Home Inspector Examination?

 The National Home Inspector Examination is a home inspector competence assessment tool developed in accordance with accepted psychometric standards, insuring an unbiased, valid and reliable assessment of your skill, knowledge and experience.

-The National Home Inspector Examination is currently adopted and/or recognized by twenty-nine states for home inspector regulation.
+The National Home Inspector Examination is currently adopted and/or recognized by thirty-one states for home inspector regulation.
 It is also a membership requirement for the American Society of Home Inspectors, American Institute of Inspectors, Hawaii Association of Home Inspectors, Alberta Professional Home Inspectors Society, Canadian Association of Home & Property Inspectors, and California Real Estate Inspection Association and is reimbursed by the US Veterans’ Administration.

 Can Veterans be reimbursed for the cost of the exam?

 If you pass the NHIE and you are eligible for GI Bill education benefits you may be eligible to get reimbursed for the cost of this exam.
 You will need to complete a VBA-22-0803-ARE and submit it to the VA for reimbursement.
 When you submit the VBA-22-0803-ARE make sure you remember to include a copy of your receipt of paid in full for this exam, and a copy of your exam results.
 For questions please contact the Department of Veterans Affairs.

 Can I work anywhere in the country after passing the NHIE?